Global resource scheduler

-The Global Resource Scheduler intelligently assigns workloads to fixed-capacity resource pools.
+The global resource scheduler intelligently assigns workloads to fixed-capacity resource pools.
 It maximizes utilization, maintains fairness, and provides queuing for workloads that cannot start immediately for pools of resources like capacity reservations or customer-managed on-premises machines.

 Many organizations rely on cloud capacity reservations or on-premises investments to secure hard-to-get hardware (for example, GPUs).
 Unlike spot or on-demand instances, capacity reservations provide a fixed block of capacity.
 With this information, Anyscale can make improved scheduling decisions—such as reserving 25% of machines for development and 75% for production—while allowing production workloads to use unused development capacity.